marcelomatus/gilda-opts/docs/Modeling.rst

 *********
 Modeling
 *********
-This chapter focus on the input data structures required to simulate any home energy system with GILDA-OPTS.
-The simulation setup requires case definition files, in ``json`` format, containing the parameters of the input elements.
+This chapter focus on the input data structures required to simulate any home energy system with ``GILDA-OPTS``.
+The simulation setup requires case definition files containing the parameters of the input elements.

 ``GILDA-OPTS`` employs standard models typically used for household appliances.
 Comprehensive information about the element parameters, their definitions and models, the variables introduced by each element, and the output data types can be found in the following sections.